 What the TYPO3 Core Already Provides

-The TYPO3 ecosystem has been modernising for several versions in a direction that directly benefits AI agents – even if that was not the original intention.
-Anyone familiar with these Core changes understands why TYPO3 projects today can be structurally better positioned for agentic workflows than many other PHP systems.
+For several versions now, the TYPO3 ecosystem has been modernising in a direction that directly benefits AI agents, even if that was never the original intent.
+Once you know these Core changes, it becomes clear why TYPO3 projects today can be structurally better placed for agentic workflows than many other PHP systems.

 Schema API and Record API replace raw TCA arrays